This section describes how to declare HTML elements in templates.

 The display attribute remembers and correcly restores the previous display style setting.

-In this example, the display
+In this example, the display property is correctly toggled between

-flex
+flex and none:

 {